BumblebeeBat/FlyingFox/README.md

-Donations: 1GbpRPE83Vjg73KFvTVZ4EnS2qNkiLY5TT
+Bitcoin Donations: 1GbpRPE83Vjg73KFvTVZ4EnS2qNkiLY5TT

 The goals of this project:

 *An Erlang/OTP package

+*A blockchain that securely holds money.

-*Allows betting blockchain in any language, including EVM, Spanish, Python, C, Chinese, and English.
+*Allows betting in any language, including EVM, Spanish, Python, C, Chinese, and English.

 *Uses lightening network channels for payments and for betting.